If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 How Far in Advance Could This Happen?

 It could be as early as 5 days or a week before the cruise that the itinerary changes.
-This usually only happens due to things like hurricanes but could in theory happen for any bad weather.

-Generally speaking the worse the weather is expected to be the further in advance the cruise lines will start making adjustments to their itineraries.
+Generally speaking, the worse the weather is expected to be the further in advance the cruise lines will start making adjustments to their itineraries.

 The cruise line will do everything that they can to let the guests know but with many already having started their journeys at this point it can be difficult.

-This is providing that the cruise starts and ends in the same port, if there was a dramatic itinerary change such as it starting in another port the cruise line would do their best to call each passenger or the travel agent would do this.
+If there was a dramatic itinerary change – such as it starting in another port the cruise line would do their best to call each passenger or the travel agent would do this.

-In reality, this very very rarely happens and cruise lines will do almost anything to avoid changes to the embarkation or disembarkation ports.
+In reality, this very rarely happens and cruise lines will do almost anything to avoid changes to the embarkation or disembarkation ports.

 Queen Mary 2 Ocean Liner